drigovz/visualstudio-docs.pt-br/docs/ide/reference/find-in-files-command.md

 ## <a name="arguments"></a>Argumentos

 `findwhat`\
-Obrigatórios.
+Obrigatório.
 O texto a ser correspondido.

 ## <a name="switches"></a>Comutadores
 /case ou /c\